Junkers Ju 88: Eastern Front

+In advance of Operation Barbarossa, a combination of Ju 86s and Ju 88s were used to systematically map out the western portion of the Soviet Union as part of Germany's pre-invasion preparations.
 By the summer of 1941, most of the units equipped with the Dornier Do 17 were upgrading to the Ju 88.
-With a few exceptions, most of the German bomber units were now flying the He 111 and Ju 88.
+With a few exceptions, the majority of the Luftwaffe's bomber units were flying the He 111 and Ju 88 by this point.

-The Ju 88 was to prove a very capable and valuable asset to the Luftwaffe in the east.
-The Ju 88 units met with instant success, attacking enemy airfields and positions at low level and causing enormous losses for little damage in return.

-3./Kampfgeschwader 3 attacked Pinsk airfield in the morning of the 22 June 1941.
+On 22 June 1941, the invasion commenced; the Ju 88 units met with instant success, attacking numerous enemy airfields and positions at low level and causing enormous losses for little damage in return.
+3./Kampfgeschwader 3 attacked Pinsk airfield in the morning of 22 June 1941.
 It caught, and claimed destroyed, 60 Soviet bombers on the ground.
 The 39 SBAP Regiment of the 10 Division SAD actually lost 43 Tupolev SBa and five Petlyakov Pe-2s.
 Ju 88s from Kampfgeschwader 51 destroyed over 100 aircraft after dispatching 80 Ju 88s to hit airfields.
 In general the Soviet aircraft were not dispersed and the Luftwaffe found them easy targets.
 A report from the Soviet 23rd Tank Division of the 12th Armoured Corps described a low-level attack by Ju 88s on 22 June, resulting in the loss of 40 tanks.
 However, the Ju 88s were to suffer steady attritional losses.
 At 0415 on 22 June 1941, III./KG 51 attacked the airfield at Kurovitsa.
 Despite destroying 34 Polikarpov I-153s, the Ju 88s were intercepted by 66 ShAP I-153s.
 Six Ju 88s were shot down before the German fighter escort dealt with the threat.
 By the end of the first day of the campaign, Ju 88 losses amounted to 23 destroyed.

+Immediately following the initial attacks, it was decided to send Ju 88s to bomb Moscow.
+Over a hundred bombers were dispatched on these missions every night during the opening portion of the campaign.
+The air campaign against the Soviet capital was not sustainable in light of other demands, tapering down to only seven aircraft per night by December 1941.

-Due to the lack of sufficient numbers of Ju 87 Stukas, the Ju 88 was employed in the direct ground support role.
-This resulted in severe losses from ground fire.
+Due to the lack of sufficient numbers of Ju 87 Stukas, the Ju 88 was quickly employed in the direct ground support role.
+This decision resulted in severe losses being incurred from ground fire.
 Kampfgeschwader 1, Kampfgeschwader 76 and Kampfgeschwader 77 reported the loss of 18 Ju 88s over enemy territory on 23 June.
 KG 76 and KG 77 reported the loss of a further four Ju 88s, of which 12 were 100% destroyed.